 Here’s the old (left) vs. new (right) side by side.
 The bottle pocket is deeper, and it’s a handy place to shove your gloves when you don’t need them.
 The lower pocket on the new one is big enough to hold my iPhone 6.
 Also note the better, more breathable mesh fabric on the new one:

-3. A much easier way to get the hydration bladder in and out of the back: If you need extra liquid, you’ll want to get the 70-oz reservoir (sold separately) to use in the back pack.
+3. A much easier way to get the hydration bladder in and out of the back: If you need extra liquid, you’ll want to get reservoir sold separately, such as this Hydrapak Elite 1.5L Reservoirto use in the back pack.
 The new Ultra Vesta has a zipper that curves from the bottom all the way across the top so it’s much easier to get that full reservoir bladder in and out, and to attach it to the velcro tab at the top, like this:

 5. It’s the little things that count: The other features that make this a great vest include the trekking pole loops, the adjustable sternum straps, the key clip (which comes with a ponytail holder, a signature feature of all Jenny Collection products and a nice touch), a compression bungee to attach more stuff like extra clothing (and the bungee cord hooks on those tiny hooks on the edge, so you can get a tight fit for awkward-shaped items), and a built-in safety whistle.

 One little complaint: The safety whistle is attached above the left bottle holder, which makes sense insofar as that’s close to your mouth and therefore easy to blow if you’re in trouble.
 But, the plastic whistle bangs on the top of the bottle, making an annoying noise.
 You have to securely tuck the whistle down so it doesn’t pop up and rattle against the top of the bottle.